RESOURCE EXTRA

 The following list was compiled quite a while ago, and details may have changed, projects closed etc. You may be better off checking out specific directories which have been created, for example WasteWatch Online information directory of computer recyclers or Community Recycling Network - see above.

-computer equipment for the use in communities and charities in the region.
+equipment for the use in communities and charities in the region.

-- ComputerAid International#
+- ComputerAid International

 Recycles old stuff to developing countries.
 Phone 020 7281 0091.